pepiamodeo/pepiamodeo.github.io/index.md

 #### Games

-I´m a fan of modern boardgames.
+I am a fan of modern boardgames.
 I mostly like medium weight euro games.
-Here you can see my game collection on BBG.
+Here you can see my game collection on BGG.

 <a href="https://boardgamegeek.com/user/pepiamodeo">
 <img alt="bgg" src="img/bgg.png" width="32" height="32">